-During my many conversations over the last few months, I have been surprised at the number of people who think I’m too young to be going through perimenopause.
+During my many conversations over the last few months, I have been surprised at the number of people who think I’m too young to be going through perimenopause – including my GP.
 As if I must be mistaken.
 It’s this sort of comment that makes women recoil, not see a doctor, and just revert to thinking that they’re going mad.

 Menopause isn’t something to be ashamed of

 Menopause is not a dirty word.
-Nearly 31 million women of menopausal age are currently employed, and up to 80% of them will experience menopausal symptoms.
-And that’s just the employed ones.
-That’s a lot of women trying to hide their hot flushes at work!
-Many of them will be embarrassed, even ashamed of their symptoms, because as a society we’re uncomfortable talking about it.
+Up to 80% of women in employment will experience menopausal symptoms.
+That’s a lot of women trying to hide their hot flushes at work.
+Many of them will be embarrassed, even ashamed of their symptoms because as a society we’re uncomfortable talking about it.